Security compliance workflow for Tallyfy

 task

 72 hours for GDPR notification.
 State laws vary - some are faster.
-Your legal team needs to know immediately.
+Your legal team needs to hear about this right away.
 Don't wait until you have all the answers.
 Regulators understand you're still investigating.
-What they don't forgive is silence.
+What they won't forgive is silence.

 5